PghTechFest/pghtechfest.github.com/index.md

 the "Speakers" tab above to submit your talk.

 We are also accepting sponsors.
 Click on the "Sponsors" link above for more information.

+[La Roche College](http://www.laroche.edu/about-LRC/directions.asp) is located in the North Hills suburbs of Pittsburgh.

 #### Recent News